 Previously Head of International, Tourism, Government, Community and Communications at Victoria Racing Club Lisa has a strong background in marketing, stakeholder management, government relations, tourism, and major events, with a proven ability to manage complex stakeholder relationships.

-Kylie joined Parks Victoria in 2005, holding numerous operational and strategic delivery roles before being appointed as Executive Director Regional Victoria in April 2016.
-Kylie has been Executive Director for Melbourne Division since November 2018.
+Kylie joined Parks Victoria in 2005, holding numerous operational and strategic roles before being appointed as an Executive Director in April 2016.

-Kylie is responsible for the management of park operations in the greater Melbourne area, ensuring high quality outcomes as a result of promoting a performance oriented culture that encourages accountability and service/project delivery.
-She is committed to connecting Victorians to nature by improving visitor experiences in urban parks, waterways and the local ports (Port Phillip and Western Port).
+Kylie is responsible for park operations across the state, ensuring high quality outcomes as a result of promoting a performance oriented culture that encourages accountability and service/project delivery efficiency.
+She is committed to connecting Victorians to nature by improving visitor experiences in our parks, waterways and the local ports (Port Phillip, Western Port and Port Campbell).
 She is committed to maintaining a working environment that is safe and without risks to the health, safety and wellbeing of all.